Rewant-1/commitly/README.md

 - Git terminology: "star" instead of "like", "watch" instead of "follow"

 ### Developer Data Seeding
-The application comes with pre-populated developer-focused content:
+The application comes with pre-populated developer-focused content.
-- **12 realistic developer profiles** with authentic bios and avatars
-- **15+ developer-themed posts** covering topics like:
-  - React/TypeScript development
-  - DevOps and Kubernetes
-  - AI/ML and code automation
-  - Security and authentication
-  - Real-time systems and WebSockets
-- **Realistic comments and interactions** between developer personas

 ### Post Creation with Git Syntax
 Users can create posts using familiar git commit syntax: